CEMEX S.A.B. de C.V. (CX) Just Got Our Attention

 Goldman gave a rating of “Neutral” to CX, setting the target price at $6 in the report published on April 05th of the current year.

-Volatility was left at 4.81%, however, over the last 30 days, the volatility rate increased by 5.10%, as shares sank -11.62% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -11.82% lower at present.
+Volatility was left at 4.86%, however, over the last 30 days, the volatility rate increased by 3.14%, as shares surge +0.52% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -14.76% lower at present.

 Stock Fundamentals for CX